aznamingtool/AzureNamingTool/README.md

 ## DISCLAIMER

-This Naming Tool was developed using a naming pattern based on [Microsoft's best practices ](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/naming-and-tagging), and uses a PowerShell script to define your organization's preferred naming configuration.
-Once the organizational components have been defined, CSV files are used to further define the values for Azure naming components.
-These values are imported and hard coded into a JavaScript object for reference documentation.
+This Naming Tool was developed using a naming pattern based on [Microsoft's best practices ](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/naming-and-tagging).
+Once the organizational components have been defined, users can use the tool to geernate aname for the desred Azure resource.

 Further documentation on the script can be found on [Microsoft's Cloud Adoption Framework GitHub repo](https://github.com/microsoft/CloudAdoptionFramework/tree/master/ready/AzNamingTool).